JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Abstract

 \section{Abstract}

 The onset of the {\it JWST}-era provides a much-improved opportunity to characterize the resolved structure of early star forming systems.
-Previous observations of $z\gsim 6$ galaxies with {\it Spitzer} revealed the presence of old stars and luminous HII regions (via [OIII]+H$\beta$ emission), but the poor resolution stunted our ability to map the location of these components with respect to the star forming regions identified in the rest-UV.
-As such, it has long been unclear whether the old stars are situated in a separate nuclear component, surrounded by the regions dominating the light in the rest-UV.
-In this paper, we investigate the internal structure of 12 of the most luminous and massive $z\simeq 6-8$ galaxies in the portion of the EGS field observed with recent {\it JWST}/NIRCam imaging.
+Previous {\it Spitzer} observations of $z\gsim 6$ galaxies revealed the presence of old stars and luminous HII regions (via [OIII]+H$\beta$ emission), but the poor resolution stunted our ability to map their locations with respect to the star forming regions identified in the rest-UV.
+In this paper, we investigate the internal structure of 12 of the most luminous $z\simeq 6-8$ galaxies in the EGS field observed with recent {\it JWST}/NIRCam imaging.
 The systems appear clumpy in the rest-UV, with more than half of the light coming from $\simeq 10^7$ to 10$^{9}$ M$_\odot$ star forming complexes that are $\simeq 150$ - 480 pc in size.
-Multiple clumps are found in individual galaxies with separations of 0.3 to 4.3 kpc.
-The clumps tend to be dominated by young stars (median = 23 Myr), but we find large variations in the age of clumps within individual galaxies.
-The [OIII]+H$\beta$ EW varies significantly across different clumps in galaxies (reflecting differences in stars and gas properties), but the HII regions largely track the UV-bright complexes.
-We do not find older (and redder) nuclear stellar components that were previously undetected or faint in the UV.
-Perhaps surprisingly, the rest-optical continuum is just as clumpy as the UV, with emission mostly dominated by the bright star forming complexes.
+The clumps tend to be dominated by young stars (median = 36 Myr), but we also find large variations in clump ages within individual galaxies.
+The [OIII]+H$\beta$ EW varies significantly across individual galaxies (reflecting differences in stellar and gas properties), but the HII regions largely track the UV-bright complexes.
+Perhaps surprisingly, the rest-optical continuum is just as clumpy as the UV, and we do not find older (and redder) nuclear stellar components that were previously undetected or faint in the UV.
 The majority of the stellar mass in bright $6<z<8$ galaxies appears to be contained in the $\gsim 150$ pc-scale clumpy star forming complexes, reflecting the very active phase of assembly that is common in reionization-era galaxies.